calvinrzachman/schnorr/README.md

 ### KEY PAIR
-let (x, P) be a public/private key pair with the public key P given by:
+let (x, P) be a public/private key pair with the public key *P* given by:

     P = x*G

-for private key x and elliptic curve generator G
+for private key *x* and elliptic curve generator *G*

 ### NONCE
 let (k, R) represent a public nonce and its associated private nonce according to:

     R = k*G

-for nonce k, and elliptic curve generator G
+for nonce *k*, and elliptic curve generator *G*

-The private key x is analogous to nonce k and public key P is analogous to the public nonce R.
+The private key *x* is analogous to nonce *k* and public key *P* is analogous to the public nonce *R*.

     x --> k
     P --> R

 Mathematically the contructs are the same.
 They differ in both semantics and how they are used in signature construction.
-(k, R) is essentially an ephemeral public/private key pair used only for the purposes of creating a digital signature.
+*(k, R)* is essentially an ephemeral public/private key pair used only for the purposes of creating a digital signature.

 NOTE: A single linear equation with one unknown variable is solvable for that variable.

     s = k + e*x  --> x = (s - k)/e

-I like to think of k as a blinding factor which allows us to make the value s public.
-As result, just like the private key, the nonce k must be kept secret.
+I like to think of *k* as a blinding factor which allows us to make the value s public.
+As result, just like the private key, *k* must be kept secret.

 ### COMMITMENT

 Unlike handwritten signatures (if you have terrible penmanship like I do), a digital signature should be specific to a particular message.
+A signature construction

+    s = k + x

-A signature (R, s) on a message m1 should not be valid for a message m2.
-This is important as we need to show that not only did the owner of a private key produce the signature, but also that the signature was produced unforgeably for the document being signed. s = k + x
+is enough to ensure uniqueness and protection of the private key, however this signature does not commit to any particular message.
+A signature *(R, s)* on a message *m1* should not be valid for a message *m2*.
+This is important as we need to show that not only did the owner of a private key produce the signature, but also that the signature was produced unforgeably for the document being signed.

 To do this our signature needs to be associated we need to associate the data being signed to the key pair

 This can be achieved by choosing the scaling factor e, such that it incorporates the data we would like to commit to.
 In this case the message and public key.
 In practice, this is done by taking the 32 byte hash of the data